nyfrk/S4ModApi/README.md

 ## License

-The project is licensed under the GNU Lesser General Public License v3 (LGPL v3).
-See [LICENSE](LICENSE.md) for details.
+The S4ModApi project is licensed under the GNU Lesser General Public License version 3 (LGPLv3).
+See [COPYING.LESSER](COPYING.LESSER) file for details.